Bottle Finishes (aka

 The bursting-off (aka "burst-off" or blow-over) method results in a similar, roughly broken off, unfinished appearance to the bore (image to the right below).
-This process entailed the blowing of a relatively large bubble in the glass just above the mold top (i.e., above the upper end of the bottle neck beyond the mold edge) which thinned the glass sufficiently to allow the bubble to "burst" - with either a subtle twist of the blowpipe and/or a larger puff of air from the blower (gaffer) - detaching the blowpipe (Howard 1950).
+This process entailed the blowing of a relatively large bubble in the glass just above the mold top (i.e., above the upper end of the bottle neck beyond the mold edge) which thinned the glass sufficiently to allow the bubble to "burst" with either a subtle twist of the blowpipe, by pulling up on the bubble, and/or a larger puff of air from the blower (gaffer).
+The bursting of the bubble detached the blowpipe instantly (Howard 1950).
 The bottle is then removed from the mold via tongs or a metal (or wooden) rod stuck in the bore.

-Many bottles imported from Europe - particularly British made ink and small sauce bottles - can have this as the completed finish and can date as late as 1920 (Wills 1974; Boow 1991).
+Many bottles imported from Europe - particularly British made ink and small sauce bottles - can have this as the completed, albeit crude, finish and can date as late as 1920 (Wills 1974; Boow 1991).
 The burst-off finish looks very similar to the cracked-off finish but does have some subtly differing characteristics, as follows:

 These type bottles are occasionally encountered on American historic archaeological sites, though most of the crudely made, burst-off bottles seen today were relatively recently imported from England for the American collector market.
 These cheaply produced bottles primarily date from the 1890s to 1920s era when bottle machines were rapidly dominating the market and are reflection of the economic pressures that eventually overwhelmed factories that still used older methods (Wills 1974; Boow 1991).
 The image to the right is an example of a burst-off finish on an English ink bottle made during the early 20th century.
 The burst-off finish seems to infrequently occur on American made items from the mid to late 19th century; the rough surface was usually ground down - a process described below (Jones & Sullivan 1989).